mohamedsaif/IntelligentExperiences.OnContainers/README.md

 ## About the project

-I tried to make sure I covered all aspects and best practices while building this project, but all included architecture, code, documentation, and any other artifact represent my personal opinion only.
-Think of it as a suggestion of one way in which this platform could be built.
+I tried to make sure I covered all aspects and best practices while building this project, but all included architecture, code, documentation, and any other artefacts represent my personal opinion only.
+Think of it as one suggested way in which this platform could be built.

 Keep in mind that this is a work-in-progress, and I will continue to contribute to it when I can.